 Smithfield Street Bridge

 The Smithfield Street Bridge, built in 1881-1883, is Pittsburgh's oldest surviving river bridge.
-The venerable span enters it's 132nd year of service in 2014.
+The venerable span enters it's 137th year of service in 2019.
 It's unique design and stunning longevity have made it a Pittsburgh treasure as well as a national monument.
+Considering the two Monongahela Bridges that preceeded the present structure, there has been a bridge at that location for 201 years.

 The First Monongahela Bridge